 Project Name Deer Park Library Redevelopment Project Number В Description Library floorspace (single storey redevelopment).
-Strategic Justification The Brimbank Community Services and Infrastructure Plan 2018-38 (CSIP) identifies priority community need for community infrastructure on the basis of five provision standards; quantity, quality, catchment, utilisation and asset condition.
-Council is aspiring to meet a quantity target of 25m2 of public library floor space for every 1,000 residents.
-There is forecast to be an undersupply of 136m2 by 2038 based on the ID Forecast population of 44,183.
-In terms of quality, the existing Deer Park library building was rated 'attention required'.
-It is, therefore, recommended that the Deer Park library be redeveloped and expanded to between 1100m2 and 1200m2 (plus back of house) to accommodate current needs and future population growth.
-Project Scope The project is classed as the total replacement of an infrastructure it facility in line with the provisions of the P&E Act.
-The project is cons and well-being in accordance with the CSIP.
-Catchment The CSIP aims to meet a catchment standard that 95% of residents a principles that people should be within a 20 minute drive of a library.
-The main catchment areas for the project has been determined as the Area 09, Area 10, Area 11, Area 12, Area 13 and Area 17. ,, which equates to 3km. , and the second Cost The nominated project cost of \$6,973,082 is for capitol works only a is based on estimated space requirements and is not based on detail excluding the allowance for FFE.
+Strategic Justification The Brimbank Community Services and Infrastructure Plan 2018-3 provision standards; quantity, quality, catchment, utilisation and a space for every 1,000 residents.
+There is forecast to be an undersu existing Deer Park library building was rated 'attention required'. between 1100m2 and 1200m2 (plus back of house) to accommod asset condition.
+Council is aspiring to meet a qua apply of 136m2 by 2038 based on the ID Forecas It is, therefore, recommended that the Deer Parl ntity target of 25m2 of public library floor t population of 44,183.
+In terms of quality, the c library be redeveloped and expanded to Project Scope The project is classed as the total replacement of an infrastructure facility in line with the provisions of the P&E Act.
+The project is coand well-being in accordance with the CSIP. , , Catchment The CSIP aims to meet a catchment standard that 95% of resident principles that people should be within a 20 minute drive of a libra.
+The main catchment areas for the project has been determined as Area 09, Area 10, Area 11, Area 12, Area 13 and Area 17. ary, which equates to 3km. ů Cost The nominated project cost of \$6,973,082 is for capitol works only is based on estimated space requirements and is not based on det , , , , excluding the allowance for FFE.
 The cost plan